thomasnield/oreilly_getting_started_with_sql/README.md

 # Getting Started with SQL

 Thank you for reading *Getting Started with SQL*.
 These are the database files for the book.

+## Having Download Trouble?

+This book requires basic proficiency in downloading, unzipping, and navigating files and folders.
+But if you are needing assistance here are some resources.

 If you need assistance in extracting a zipped folder, [please see this short tutorial](http://www.wikihow.com/Open-a-Zip-File).

+For Mac OS X, SQLiteStudio comes packaged as a DMG file.
+[Learn how to install a DMG here.](https://www.youtube.com/watch?v=7BrtaOfQVXQ).

 **CRITICAL NOTE: The recent release of SQLiteStudio 3.1.0 has a bug impacting the rounding examples.
 For instance, the example on Chapter 4 page 26 will produce this incorrect output.**